flant/shell-operator/README.md

 Let's create a small operator that will watch for all Pods in all Namespaces and simply log a name of a new Pod.

-"kubernetes" binding is used to tell Shell-operator about what objects we want to watch.
+"kubernetes" binding is used to tell Shell-operator about objects that we want to watch.
 Create the `pods-hook.sh` file with the following content:
 ```bash
 #!/usr/bin/env bash